snap-one/docs-driverworks/table_logger_utility/documentation/@- README.md

 If the value is a table, it is listed as a number in curly braces, as on line 3.
 This number in curly braces is a unique index that is used later in the output to show the key/value pairs of that table.
 The listing for that table can be found by searching the output for the listed value (in this case, searching for {2} would find the tPictureModeCommandMap table).

 It is expected that there will be many tables in a reasonable driver, and these are required for operation and are unlikely to indicate a memory leak.
 The most likely memory leak will be found in tables that have entries added to them with the expectation that the entry will be used later to handle a response.
 These entries are often added anonymously (using table.insert) rather than having a specific key.
 Tables of this format will appear slightly differently, and will be listed just as the values rather than as key/value pairs.
-Table 15 of the sample output shows this to the right:
+Table 15 of the sample output shows this:

 ```xml
 - Table: {15} {